News and consultations for Local Plan

 19 April 2018

-We’ve published a report (link opens in new window) to recommend to Full Council (on 26 April) that the Local Plan be authorised for submission to the Secretary of State.
-After that, a Planning Inspector will review the documents and set a timetable for our Local Plan to be heard at public examination.
+We’ve published a report (link opens in new window) to recommend to Full Council (on 26 April) that councillors authorise the submission of the Local Plan for examination.
+After that, a planning inspector will review the documents and set a timetable for our Local Plan to be heard at public examination.

 20 March 2018